marshmellow77/vertexai-multimodal-citations/README.md

 - Include other modalities (audio, video)
 - UI element in which the user can indicate that they want to see a multimodal citation (might be easier for the user and definitely more reliable for the srchitecture)
 - Similarity threshold: Right now the app will always retrieve an image if the user requests one, even if the similarity score is low.
 It would be better to introduce a threshold value below which no image will be displayed.
+- This example handles only one document.
+We could enhance the solution to handle several documents.
+This would involve identifying and retrieving the relevant document first (RAG style) and also accessing only the image embeddings related to that document.